Penal labor in the United States: Connecticut

 Connecticut's prison labor system integrates minimal compensation, mandatory labor, and traditional traditions that attract contemporary scrutiny.
 Since the mid-20th century, convicts at institutions like Wethersfield State Prison have been mandated to engage in labor under the Auburn system, participating in consistent employment within prison industries (e.g., carpentry, agriculture, cigar production).
 The inequity has compelled Connecticut to advocate for legislation intended to increase inmate remuneration.
 In reality, incarcerated prisoners typically earn between $0.30 and $1.50 per hour for institutional labor, such as food, maintenance, and gardening tasks.
 Inmates who decline assignments in non-pilot programs may encounter disciplinary measures and risk forfeiting privileges or eligibility for release, so compelling participation.

 Delaware

 Delaware law (11 Del.
 C. § 6532) permits the Department of Correction to mandate physically capable offenders to participate in compulsory job, training, and work experience programs.
 These assignments may encompass work in state-operated industries, public infrastructure projects, or activities such as highway and beach maintenance.
 Inmates are eligible to compensation—either through salary or good-time credits—with overtime remuneration at 1.5 times the basic rate for work exceeding 40 hours per week.
 Deductions for lodging, meals, restitution, and additional expenses can substantially diminish net income.

 In Delaware, jailed workers generally receive compensation ranging from $0.25 to $2.00 per hour, a wage structure that has remained unchanged for decades.
 Delaware allows institutionalized low-wage inmate labor, however there have been no significant litigation contesting the practice as unconstitutional forced labor.
-In 2025, a prominent federal case led to the conviction of Clifton Gibbs for involuntary servitude and sex trafficking.